digitalocean/do-agent/README.md

 Although, we only officially support these distros and versions, do-agent works on most Linux distributions.
 Feel free to run it wherever you are successful, but any issues you encounter will not have official support from DigitalOcean

+### Special Note For SELinux Users

+The do-agent install script sets the `nis_enabled` flag to 1.
+Without this setting the do-aegnt cannot reach the network to perform authentication or send metrics to DigitalOcean backend servers.
+If you reverse this action, or install the do-agent on a machine manually you will need to run `setsebool -P nis_enabled 1 && systemctl daemon-reexec` otherwise the do-agent will not operate.

 ## Installation

 To install the do-agent on new Droplets simply select the Monitoring checkbox on the Droplet create screen to get the latest stable version of do-agent.
 Use your OS package manager (yum/dnf/apt-get) to update and manage do-agent.